-Please note that this pertains to South African Legislation and Best Practice requirements.
+Please note that this pertains to South African Legislation, The Basic Conditions of Employment Act and Best Practice requirements.

 So far we have looked at:-